utshomax/postman-docs/src/pages/docs/integrations/available-integrations/sentry.md

     url: "/docs/monitoring-your-api/intro-monitors/"
 ---

-Sentry.io is an error tracking system which supports a wide range of server, browser, desktop and native mobile languages and frameworks.
-It provides a detailed view of handled and unhandled errors with a stack trace for easy debugging.
+Sentry.io is a real-time error tracking and performance monitoring system for frontend and backend applications.
+It supports a wide range of frameworks and languages, including JavaScript, Node, Python, and many more.
+Sentry provides a detailed view of handled and unhandled errors with a stack trace for easy debugging.

-This integration allows you to see Sentry issues inside of the Postman API builder.
+To set up Sentry integration for you API, you'll need to create an API key in Sentry and configure your API in Postman.
+After you set up the integration, you can view Sentry issues in the Postman API builder.

 ## Get a Sentry API key